De la capăt: Promotion

 Voltaj performed the song multiple times upon its release.
 The band appeared on native radio stations Kiss FM, Radio ZU, Radio 21, and Europa FM in November 2014.
 In the December of the same year, they also sang "De la capăt" live during a Kiss FM event to celebrate the Great Union Day.
 Furthermore, Voltaj performed the track at the Eurovillage event in Vienna in May 2015, and at Sala Polivalentă in Cluj-Napoca in January 2016.
 An accompanying music video for "De la capăt" was uploaded onto Cat Music's YouTube channel on 1 December 2014.
 It was directed by Dan Petcan, while Bogdan Filip was hired as the director of photography and Zebra Film as the producers.
 The video features scenes from the 2013 Romanian short film Calea Dunării directed by Sabin Dorohoi, which tells the story of a boy in a Romanian village on the Danube river trying to regain contact with his parents who work in Vienna.

 The clip begins with Ionuț (played by Răzvan Schinteie) writing a letter to his parents and then putting it into an envelope.
 In another shot, he and his sister Ana (played by Serena Stanciu) open a package sent by his parents, containing a present; he copies their address seen on the package onto the aforementioned envelope and sends it.
 However, the letter eventually returns due to an unknown address.
 Learning this, he packs his rucksack and travels on the Danube by boat.
 Interspersed shots during the clip's main plot show Ionuț and his grandfather (played by Constantin Dinulescu) travelling the Danube, Ionuț in the classroom looking at a map of Austria, as well as Voltaj performing on a ship and on the top of a mountain.
 The same footage was also used for the music videos of "All Over Again" and "De la capăt (All Over Again)", released on 3 and 17 March 2015, respectively.
 In both visuals, the following text further appears onscreen halfway through: "More than 3 million Romanians are working abroad, trying to make a better life for their children.
 Unfortunately, the children are left behind."

 At Eurovision

 National selection

-The Romanian Television (TVR) opened a submission period for artists and composers to submit their entries between 26 January and 8 February 2015 to the Selecția Națională.
+Televiziunea Română (TVR) opened a submission period for artists and composers to submit their entries between 26 January and 8 February 2015 to the Selecția Națională.
 A jury panel made up of music professionals rated all songs, revealing their 12 finalists on 12 February.
 At the final round held on 8 March 2015 at the Polyvalent Hall in Craiova, Voltaj performed their entry "De la capăt" first, followed by Băieții with "Dragoste în lanțuri".
 Subsequently, the song was chosen to represent in Romania in the contest after the jury's votes (12 points) and the televoting (12 points) were combined, resulting in 24 points.
 Controversy was sparked after the outcome, with several observers complaining about the alleged fact that Voltaj benefited of more promotion than other Selecția Națională participants.